StarlaneStudios/vscode-comment-anchors/README.md

 Found a problem or missing feature in Comment Anchors?
 Issues and suggestions can be submitted in the GitHub repository [here](https://github.com/ExodiusStudios/vscode-comment-anchors/issues)

+### Bad performance?

+Comment Anchor scans your entire workspace for tags.
+This can cause bad performance when your workspace contains many files, such as dependency directories and logfiles.
+It is therefore advised to alter the `matchFiles` and `excludeFiles` settings to limit the amount of directories and files scanned.

 ## Contribution

 You can contribute to comment-anchors by forking the GitHub [repository](https://github.com/ExodiusStudios/vscode-comment-anchors) and submitting pull requests.